Have a Green Thumb Without Red Eyes: 9 Gardening Tips for Allergy Sufferers

 Allergy & Asthma SpecialistsSMis a group practice with eight locations in Philadelphia and the surrounding suburbs that provides state-of-the-art medical care in a personal and caring environment, emphasizing the control of asthma and allergic disease, while avoiding side effects from medications.

 For more information on how Allergy & Asthma SpecialistsSM can help treat your allergy symptoms this spring, visit them online.
-To schedule an appointment call 1-800-86-COUGH, or book online by clicking here.This post is a sponsored collaboration between Allergy & Asthma Specialists ℠ and Philadelphia magazine's advertising department.
+To schedule an appointment call 1-800-86-COUGH, or book online by clicking here.This is a paid partnership between Allergy & Asthma Specialists ℠ and Philadelphia Magazine's City/Studio